 Drug And Alcohol Detoxification In Hawaii

-Substance abuse often leads to physical dependence on drugs or alcohol.
+Substance use often leads to physical dependence on drugs or alcohol.
 Drug and alcohol detox allows the body to rid itself of drugs and alcohol, breaking any dependence and allowing the body to begin to return to normal functioning.

 Once the substance is withheld, withdrawal symptoms usually begin to appear.
 Depending on the substance and the severity of the addiction, withdrawal symptoms range from unpleasant headaches and muscle cramps to life-threatening seizures and coma.
 It is important to seek a medically supported detox program when possible.
 Medical care is often needed to keep the person safe and supported as their body adjusts to sobriety.